 Can I attend Pilates if I'm pregnant?

 Yes, Pilates is great for stabilising the pelvis and lower back which helps to support your growing bump.
-You must always seek the advice of your GP and/or midwife before commencing exercise during pregnancy and please make sure you advise the Pilates teacher as some exercises will need to be modified for you.
+We have a specially designed Prenatal Pilates class for you to attend at any stage of pregnancy and we would recommend you swap into this class from the general classes as it is much more suitable and safe.
+You must always seek the advice of your GP and/or midwife before commencing exercise.

 Do you have changing facilities?